rivasbolinga/number-ninja/README.md

 # Calculator

+The website built with vanilla JavaScript features a calculator that provides basic arithmetic operations.
+The user interface consists of a responsive layout with a display screen and buttons for numbers (0-9) and operators (+, -, *, /).
+JavaScript handles the logic behind the calculator's functionality, such as capturing button clicks, updating the display, and performing calculations.
+The calculator efficiently evaluates expressions and delivers accurate results instantly.
+The design is clean and intuitive, allowing users to easily input numbers and perform calculations.
+This simple yet effective calculator website demonstrates the power and versatility of JavaScript in creating interactive web applications.
-Project of a simple calculator from The Odin Project Curriculum using the material I have learned in "fundamentas of Javascript Course".
+Project of a simple calculator from The Odin Project Curriculum using the material I have learned in "fundamentals of Javascript Course".

 Use of simple functions for the functionality of the calculator.